BANG Arts Festivals, Richmond Professional Institute,

 -

-The screaming baby head was taken from an early line engraving
+Sutton.
+The screaming baby head was taken from an early line

-of a baby, that I blew up multiple times in the dark room to super enlarged
+engraving of a baby, that I blew up multiple times in the dark room to

-a great distance away.
-I think of this design as rather classical.The posters
+away.
+I think of this design as rather classical.The posters were so

-were so popular that they often got taken down as fast as they were put
+popular that they often got taken down as fast as they were put in

 -